asdetrefle/toml-cpp/README.md

 auto v = config["clients"][0]["data"][1].collect<int>();
 ```

-toml has extended support for dates and times beyond the TOML v0.4.0
+tominal has extended support for dates and times beyond the TOML v0.4.0
 spec.
 Specifically, it supports

 - Local Date (`local_date`), which simply represents a date and lacks any time